Skip to content

 havo

-In havo you develop skills and learn to take responsibility, making you ready for the future.
-The havo course is aimed at progression to higher vocational education.
-We organize special support based on the principles of the platform Havisten Competent (www.havistencompetent.nl).
-This support is mainly aimed at the further development of study skills and gaining insight into professional prospects after HBO.
+In the HAVO program, you’ll develop skills and learn to take responsibility, preparing you for the future.
+The HAVO program is designed to prepare students for higher professional education.
+We provide specialized support based on the principles of the Havisten Competent platform (www.havistencompetent.nl).
+This support focuses primarily on further developing study skills and gaining insight into career prospects after completing higher professional education.

 During the first school year havo/vwo, study skills, the regular school subjects, customized classes, the excellent program, research orientation and classical cultural education are offered.
 In the second year of the havo/vwo bridge class, you can choose the gymnasium track.
 There will be extra subjects in Greek and Latin.
 During the second year, together with your mentor, you will make the choice for havo, atheneum or gymnasium.